KanikaGupta-22978/tremor-challenge-2025/README.md

 ## 🧠 Project Objective

 To build a baseline LSTM model for detecting or forecasting tremor-related behavior from multivariate time-series data.
-This is a collaborative research project conducted under the guidance of an **Assistant Professor from Kyushu Institute of Technology (Kyutech), Japan**.

 ---

 ## 🚀 How to Run